Near Screamer in Henry County, Alabama — The American South (East South Central)

 Erected 2005 by the Historic Chattahoochee Commission, The Henry County Historical Group and by Friends of the Creek Indians.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-A different marker also named Indian Treaty Boundary Line Liberty United Methodist Church / Hilliardsville (approx. 2.6 miles away); White Oak United Methodist Church (approx. 4½ miles away); New Lowell United Methodist Church / New Lowell School (approx. 5½ miles away in Georgia); Toney-Standley House (was approx. 5½ miles away in Georgia but has been reported missing. ); Lawrenceville / Lawrenceville Academy (approx. 6.3 miles away); 1814 Boundary / Founding of Fort Gaines (approx. 10 miles away in Georgia); Oketeyeconne / Chattahoochee Theater (approx. 10 miles away in Georgia).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+A different marker also named Indian Treaty Boundary Line (approx. 2.4 miles away); Liberty United Methodist Church / Hilliardsville (approx. 3.1 miles away); A Revolutionary Soldier (approx. 3.1 miles away); New Lowell United Methodist Church / New Lowell School (approx. 4.3 miles away in Georgia); Lawrenceville / Lawrenceville Academy (approx. 7.3 miles away); 1814 Boundary / Founding of Fort Gaines (approx. 7.6 miles away in Georgia); Oketeyeconne / Chattahoochee Theater (approx. 7.6 miles away in Georgia); Franklin - First Beachhead into East Alabama (approx. 8.2 miles away).
 Touch for a list and map of all markers in Screamer.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 494 times since then and 26 times this year.
-Photos: 1. submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
-2. submitted on February 26, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.
+It was originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 604 times since then and 20 times this year.
+Photos: 1, 2, 3. submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.